How to Find Out When a Document Or Web Page Was Created

 You can follow the same steps as above when checking a PDF.
 Alternatively, if you have Adobe Acrobat or Adobe Reader, you can open the PDF to find its creation date.

-- Click on the ‘File’ option from the horizontal menu bar at the top of the document.
+2. Click on the ‘Menu’ option from the horizontal menu bar at the top of the document.

-- Select ‘Properties’ from the drop-down menu, and you’ll see the document’s dates.
+3. Select ‘Properties’ from the drop-down menu to see the document’s dates.
 You’ll see a ‘Description’ section with the file’s creation date, modified date, and the software on which the content was first created.
-(Often, the content would have been created as a Word file first and then converted into a PDF.)
+(Often, the content would have been created as a Word file and converted into a PDF.)
 You’ll also get to see additional information like the file’s size, location, and version number.

 3. How to find a Google Docs creation date.